-The site is not served by public transit.
-The nearest transit stop is approximately 3 miles away.
+The site is served by public transport.

 c.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).

 d.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe.